This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 After visiting here, get on the tube to the next stop and have lunch down by the river at the Slug and Lettuce, followed by a lovely walk along the Thames.

-- GO CITY CARD: This discount attraction pass is a must It will save you money on London’s top attractions.
-See more here.
+Before you go, remember to check out the GO CITY CARD.
+This discount attraction pass is a must.
+It will save you so much money on London’s top attractions.

 - Tips for getting around London